Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step: Introduction and main results

 \section{Introduction and main results}

 The present paper focuses on weakly coupled systems of Hamilton-Jacobi equations.
-In this paper, we assume $M$ is a connected, closed (compact without boundary) and smooth Riemannian manifold.
+In this paper, we assume that $M$ is a connected, closed (compact without boundary) and smooth Riemannian manifold.
 We denote by $T^*M$ the cotangent bundle over $M$, and denote by $|\cdot|_x$ the norms induced by the Riemannian metric $g$ on both tangent and cotangent spaces of $M$.
-We also denote by $D$ the spacial gradient with respect to $x\in M$, and denote by $C(M)$ (resp. $C(M,\mathbb R^k)$) the space of continuous functions on $M$ (resp. from $M$ to $\mathbb R^k$).
-Let $m\in\mathbb N$, $(u_1,\dots,u_m)\in\mathbb R^m$.
-For $i\in\{1,\dots,m\}$, let $H_i:T^*M\times\mathbb R^m\to\mathbb R$ be a continuous function.
+We also denote by $D$ the spatial gradient with respect to $x\in M$, and denote by $C(M)$ (resp. $C(M,\mathbb R^2)$) the space of $\mathbb R$-valued (resp. $\mathbb R^2$-valued) continuous functions on $M$.
+For $i\in\{1,2\}$, let $H_i:T^*M\times\mathbb R^2\to\mathbb R$ be a continuous function.
 We will deal with the viscosity solutions of

 in this paper and thus we mean by ``solutions" viscosity solutions.
+The unknown function in (\ref{E}) is $(u_1,u_2)\in C(M,\mathbb R^2)$.
 The system is weakly coupled in the sense that every $i$th equation depends only on $D u_i$, but not on $Du_j$ for $j\neq i$.
-Studies on the system (\ref{Ei}) and other related ones are motivated by searching for optimal strategy of classical or random switching problems, see \cite{opt1, opt2} and the references therein.
+Studies on the system (\ref{E}) and other related ones are motivated by searching for optimal strategy of classical or random switching problems, see \cite{opt1, opt2} and the references therein.